maharanirizki/VSOA/README.md

 ### Sets and notation
 Sets and notation of this problem is written here.

 ![sets](https://user-images.githubusercontent.com/49055090/85819093-1ea77800-b7a5-11ea-8d8e-a4441711acb2.PNG)

+Note that in this tutorial there is only 1 item.
+Therefore, the index _i_ is always 1 in this problem.
 There are several parameter that I want to highlight in order to understand the problem setting better.
 * __Final weight of supplier _i___ is the weight from each supplier that we get from AHP.
 * __Set of discount interval in supplier _j_ discount schedule__ related with the idea of __economies of scale__.
 Economies of scale indicate the idea of doing things more efficiently with increasing size.
 In this case, the more product that the buyer bought, the more discount that the supplier gives.
 The example of discount interval is given in the table below.